Lichtso/curve_cad/README.md

 Now, apply the truncate operator to cutoff all the polygon splines inside the curves at the empty cubes boundaries.
 Optionally, movements to the top of the volume (Z-hops) can be added.

+### Array
+Select some polygon splines in edit mode to duplicate, shift and connect them (like the array modifier).

 ## File > Export